Permafrost/Tundra/SERVICES.md

 This is an implementation of a higher-order [map function] for IData objects.

-For an example of how to use this service, refer to the tundra.document.key:* and tundra.document.value:* services.

 #### Inputs:

 * `$document` is an IData document whose elements are to be